Truffle Hunting in Italy: Searching Emilia Romagna for the World's Most Exquisite Food

 When it comes to truffles there are two camps - those who don’t care for the taste or smell of them, and those in a love affair.
 Count me firmly in the second camp!
 Truffles are one of Italy's unique regional foods, although they’re also found in Tuscany and regions similar to Emilia Romagna in soil and topography like Istria in northern Croatia. and the earthy flavor and unique woodsy aroma make my mouth water.
 But like any love affair, too much of a good thing and things can go awry.
 Add a bit too many truffle shavings and truffle will be all you taste no matter what it’s added to.
 So it’s a delicate dance but one that’s well worth having.

 Truffle Hunting in Italy

 On our recent trip to Bologna, Italy we had the chance to go hunting with a local truffle hunter regarded as one of the best in the area.
 Truffle hunting in Italy is something I’ve always wanted to do — talk about a unique farm-to-table experience, right?
+It’s slow travel at its best!
 We were here with our friends from Italian Days, a company we toured with on our first trip to Bologna.
 They specialize in unique food and wine tours and run some of the best food tours in Bologna.
 Late one afternoon we rode into the Valsamoggia area and met up with the truffle hunter, Adriano, and his friendly truffle dog Macchia to search for one of the world's most exquisite foods.
 This short excursion was a perfect day trip from Bologna to get out and see more of the countryside.

 Mouthwatering Food Tours in Bologna